DECAfpga/DECA_board/Sdram_mister_deca/README_3pins.md

     * T3) Manual mode 120 MHz:   15  minutes at 120 MHz (66 min @120MHz with 1 error)
     * T4) Manual mode 120 MHz:   14:02       22   minutes at 120 MHz

+* XS 2.2 Mister module 32 MB
+  * Start in auto mode and frecuency falls to 160 MHz.
+  * many tests made and is always stable at 160 MHz

 ### 3 pins connections